davidrule369/x64DbgMCPServer/README.md

 Access the latest sample client to use as a starting point of integration with this project: https://github.com/AgentSmithers/mcp-csharp-sdk-client/

 ## Features
-✅ Cursor and MCP client compatible
-✅ Self-hosted HTTP command interface (no ASP.NET Core required) ✅ Lightweight, zero-dependency binary deployment
+✅ Cursor and MCP client compatible for quick ease of use ✅ Self-hosted HTTP command interface (no ASP.NET Core required) ✅ Lightweight, zero-dependency binary deployment
 ✅ Modular commands with parameter mapping